-John Blackwood, Chief Executive of the Scottish Association of Landlords (SAL), said: “As the Cabinet Secretary for Social Security and Older People stated during her evidence, we agree that social security is a human right.
-This is why we support any measure which ensures those receiving Universal Credit are treated equally and have the same access to housing as everyone else.”
+John Blackwood, Chief Executive of (SAL), said: “As the Cabinet Secretary for Social Security and Older People stated during her evidence, we agree that social security is a human right.
+This is why we support any measure which ensures those receiving Universal Credit are treated equally and have the same access to housing as everyone else.

 “The government is expected to formally respond to the Social Security Committee’s report over the summer and I hope they will reflect on their conclusions and join private and social landlords as well as charities and others who support this measure so together we can persuade the UK Government of our case.”